 While market-linked GICs aren’t a get-rich-quick vehicle, they’re a type of investment that can add some stability to your portfolio.
 You’ll get access to potentially higher returns without worrying about the value of your principal decreasing.
 Market-linked GICs are just one type of term deposit that can help you reach your financial goals.

-Talk to a Coast Capital financial adviser to see if market-linked GICs are right for you.
+Talk to a Coast Capital financial advisor to see if market-linked GICs are right for you.

 The stuff we have to say.

-Coast Capital Savings Federal Credit Union provides advice and service related to deposit, loan and mortgage products.
+Coast Capital Savings Federal Credit Union provides advice and services related to deposit, loan, and mortgage products.
 Coast Capital Wealth Management Ltd provides investment and financial planning services.
-Coast Capital Financial Management Ltd. provides advice and service related to segregated funds, annuities and life insurance products.
-Worldsource Financial Management Inc. provides advice and service relating to mutual funds.
+Coast Capital Financial Management Ltd. provides advice and services related to segregated funds, annuities, and life insurance products.
+Worldsource Financial Management Inc. provides advice and services relating to mutual funds.